vertoforce/Stater/README.md

 task.Start(...)
 ```

-That function will start a task that will run even on restarts.
+That function will start a task that will run (and resume across restarts).

-However to get there you must first
+To get there you must:

 1. Create some storage driver (where we will store the state)
 2. Define your work functions
 3. Create a task engine

-Each task is relatively painless, but is necessary to start the task off of the engine.
+Each step is relatively painless, but is necessary to start a task off of the engine.

 The [godoc](https://godoc.org/github.com/vertoforce/stater) has a full example of doing the above steps.